 I’d wish we both could fly

-At the Denton show his bassist Cornbread played with a classic Ampeg tone, a good heartbeat beneath McMurtry’s razor-sharp chords.
+At the Denton show, his bassist Cornbread played with a classic Ampeg tone, a good heartbeat beneath McMurtry’s razor-sharp chords.
 Drummer Daren Hess kept the framework strong throughout.
 If my memory’s correct, guitarist Tim Holt joined the stage for the ninth song, “We Can’t Make it Here.”
 He stayed on for the remainder of the show (except when McMurtry played a solo song or two).
-Holt had a guitar teacher’s facility for putting in the right licks at the right times to top things off.
-As the show continued the band grew louder, the two guitars howling, and they closed the night by jamming out at such volume (for a small venue) that the speakers’ lack of distortion surprised me; the mix of the instruments and the gear’s performance was perfect — a sound a band gets once their success allows for good equipment and their years of effort are steadily paying off.
+Holt had a guitar teacher’s facility for putting the right licks in at the right times to top things off.
+The band grew louder as the night went on, the two guitars howling like a hard rock band’s, and they closed by jamming out at such volume (for a small venue) that the speakers’ lack of distortion surprised me; the mix of the instruments and the gear’s performance was perfect — a sound a band gets once their success allows for good equipment and their years of effort are consistently paying off.

 With regard to Occupy and Law enforcement, mayors and college presidents seemed to be charged with giving the orders, at least officially, and they are subsequently charged with taking the heat when the execution of any of their orders goes terribly wrong and produces violence, physical injury, and embarrassing Utube.
 Politicians and Administrators don’t generally like controversy, it’s bad for careers.
 I don’t think such people would give orders that would likely result in some really messy controversy, unless enough pressure were brought to bear on them that they would fear for their careers anyway.
 I think there are bigger forces at work here. [...]